StoneWolf18/enoch/docs/README.md

     <div class="secondHeader">
       Creation Options
     </div>
-    Players familiar with Vampire can start with characters from 10 different clans, with a maximum age of 500, and 100 potential bonus experience upon creation.
-Once the requirements are met, one of the many bloodlines we have available can be applied for as well.
+    Players familiar with Vampire can start with characters from 12 different clans, with a maximum age of 500, and 100 potential bonus experience upon creation.
+Once the requirements are met, one of the many <a href="#bloodlines">bloodlines</a> we have available can be applied for as well.
   </div>
   <div class="gridChild">
     <div class="secondHeader">